TL;DR

 The task

-You published a blog post and you want to extract maximum reach without writing four more pieces from scratch.
-The right output is not “the same content in four formats”.
-That fails on every platform.
-The job is to find the one idea per platform that the blog post supports and write a native version for each, with vocabulary, rhythm, and hook that actually fits that surface.
+You published a blog post and you want maximum reach without writing four more pieces from scratch.
+The wrong output is “the same content in four formats.”
+The right output is the one idea per platform the blog post supports, rewritten with the vocabulary, rhythm, and hook that fits that surface — and sized to where each platform truncates.

 AI is excellent at format translation, hook variation, and length compression.
 It is poor at native voice.
-What feels native on X feels alien on LinkedIn, and vice versa.
-Give AI a reference post in the target voice for each platform; otherwise you ship a “translated” version that performs worse than the blog post on every platform.
+What reads as native on X reads as alien on LinkedIn, and vice versa.
+Give the AI a reference post in the target voice for each platform; otherwise you ship a flat, translated version that performs worse than the blog post on every surface.

 What to feed the AI